 Scheduling and Retries

-Fluent Bit has an Engine that helps to coordinate the data ingestion from input plugins and calls the Scheduler to decide when it is time to flush the data through one or multiple output plugins.
-The Scheduler flushes new data at a fixed time of seconds and the Scheduler retries when asked.
+Fluent Bit has an engine that helps to coordinate the data ingestion from input plugins.
+The engine calls the scheduler to decide when it's time to flush the data through one or multiple output plugins.
+The scheduler flushes new data at a fixed number of seconds, and retries when asked.

-Once an output plugin gets called to flush some data, after processing that data it can notify the Engine three possible return statuses:
+When an output plugin gets called to flush some data, after processing that data it can notify the engine using these possible return statuses:

 For the Nth retry, the lower bound of the random number will be: